dbt-labs/docs.getdbt.com/website/docs/sql-reference/sql-distinct.md

     <title>Working with the SQL DISTINCT</title>
 </head>

 Let’s just put it out there: at one point in your data work, you’ll encounter duplicates in your data.
-They may be introduced from a faulty data source (less likely) or created during the joining and transforming of data (more likely).
+They may be introduced from a faulty data source or created during the joining and transforming of data.
 You may need a more sophisticated or refactored solution for the latter scenario, but it never hurts to know how to use DISTINCT in a query.

 Using DISTINCT in a SELECT statement will force a query to only return non-duplicate rows.
 You may commonly see a DISTINCT clause in COUNT functions to get counts of distinct rows.